justlark/lark.gay/content/log/gemini-intro.md

 to the web.
 I'll often jokingly refer to it as "Web 0.5", playing on terms like "Web 2.0" and "Web 3.0".

-Over the past few decades, the web has grown into a behemoth—a massive, global platform for building rich applications and networks that serve billions of users.
+Over the past few decades, the web has grown into a behemoth--a massive, global platform for building rich applications and networks that serve billions of users.
 The smallweb movement presents an alternative: small websites and small networks.
 Tight-knit communities of peers.
 A focus on content over presentation.